 Is Insomnia Treatable: The Findings

-Although those who suffer from chronic insomnia might consult their doctor regarding prescription medicine, the American College of Physicians and other respectable physicians now recommend cognitive behavioral therapy as the first line of treatment.
+Although those who suffer from a chronic insomnia disorder might consult their doctor regarding prescription medicine, the American College of Physicians and other respectable physicians now recommend cognitive behavioral therapy as the first line of treatment.
 CBT has proven to have major effects on eliminating insomnia, which makes insomnia treatable!

 Causes of Insomnia